UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 How often is the provided price update?
-- Both Uniswap and Sushiswap updated their price with every Ethereum block (~15 seconds per block)
+- Both Uniswap and SushiSwap updated their price with every Ethereum block (~15 seconds per block)
 - On Cryptowatch, the lower bound on the price update frequency is a minute.

 Do these sources allow for querying up to 74 hours of historical data?